• Home |

 Magtech 9mm 124gr Cartridge Specifications

-Below is a ballistics table for Magtech 9mm 124gr ammo out to 150 yards.
-Please note that these are manufacturer provided data, and actual ballistic performance may not be identical in your firearm.
+Below is a ballistics table for Magtech 9mm 124gr FMJ ammo out to 150 yards.
+Please note that Magtech provided these date.
+Acutal performance will vary depending on barrel length, atmospheric conditions, and multiple other factors.

 Magtech 9mm 124gr Ballistics table